DHSLYS/Teacher-s-day-thing/README.md

 Wrinkles

-wrinkles
+Wrinkles

-wrinkles everywhere
+Wrinkles everywhere

-though her body has many
+Though her body has many

-but her brain has more
+But her brain has more

-wrinkles storing
+Wrinkles storing

-knowledge
+Knowledge

-wisdom
+Wisdom

-good advice
+Good advice

-lots are hidden
+Lots are hidden

-within those wrinkles
+Within those wrinkles
 ⠀
 ⠀

-wrinkles of her body
+Wrinkles of her body

-wrinkles of her age
+Wrinkles of her age

-those are many
+Those are many

-but compared to those of her brain
+But compared to those of her brain

-those are few
+Those are few

-as few as the good teachers like she
+As few as the good teachers like she
 ⠀
 ⠀

-though she uses not-so-happy-sounding language
+Though she uses not-so-happy-sounding language

 "u gundu ah?"

-she still cares for us
+She still cares for us

-poor
+Poor

-naïve
+Naïve

-innocent
+Innocent

-unaware
+Unaware

-scared
+Scared

-weak
+Weak

-afraid
+Afraid

-young sec ones
+Young sec ones

-she is like a mother
+She is like a mother

-caring for our studies
+Caring for our studies

-caring for our future
+Caring for our future

-harshly but surely
+Harshly but surely

-leading us to the right path
+Leading us to the right path